 A small homestay attached to the book cafe means you can stay and have a reading holiday in this hill town.
-If you love books, as I do, you must check out the Rachna Book cafe whenever you are in Gangtok next.
+If you love books, as I do, you must check out the Rachna Book cafe whenever you are in the capital city next.

 View of Kanchenjunga